MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 * Align alerts with what is considered a relevant/practical incident (that is, warnings and exceptions) and align severity with its significance following your incident priority/urgency escalation matrix.

-* Collect only the metrics and logs that are useful, measureable, and identifiable to the business and IT organization.
+* Collect only the metrics and logs that are useful, measurable, and identifiable to the business and IT organization.

 * Define an integration plan with existing ITSM solutions (that is, Remedy, ServiceNow, etc.) for incident generation or upstream monitoring.
 Identify which alerts should be forwarded, if alert enrichment is required to support specific filtering requirements, and how to configure.